umd-lib/tomcat-shibboleth-integration-demo/README.md

 http URLs.
 See http://wiki.centos.org/HowTos/Https (alternative resource, with slightly different instructions is Recipe 7.2 of Apache Cookbook, 2nd Edition)

-1) Create self-signed certificate.
+3) Create self-signed certificate.
 Following the instructions in http://wiki.centos.org/HowTos/Https:

+**For sp-production "Common Name" parameter should be adjusted**

 ```
 sp> cd ~